 Well, that was then and this is now.
 Er ... actually, that was way back then and this is a century ago then - something.

 A guy named Renfield has returned from the castle of Count Dracula in Transylvania.
 He's off his rocker and eats bugs and spiders for their "life".
 The company he worked for is sending their next best real estate agent, one Jonathon Harker (Keanu Reeves: THE MATRIX [all], THE WATCHER, THE GIFT), to the castle to complete negotiations.
 The Count over there would like to purchase the decrepit Carfax Abbey and a number of other properties.
 There is a promotion in it for Jonathon.
 The Abbey is in disrepair and smack dab next to the Carfax Sanitarium: An insane asylum where many, including Renfield, reside.
 Not prime real estate by any means, yet some doof in another country is willing to pay a fortune for it.
 Whatta great deal!

 Jonathon soon realizes that he is held prisoner at the castle Dracul.
-Johnny succumbs to the charms/hungers of Dracula's brides when the aged and shriveled (and somewhat effeminate) Dracula gives Harker over to goils with some unknown reluctance.
+Johnny succumbs to the charms/hungers of Dracula's brides when the aged, shriveled (and quite effeminate) Dracula gives a reluctant Harker over to goils.
 You might find fault in Johnny for this, but when a young and naked Monica Belluci (THE MATRIX RELOADED, THE MATRIX REVOLUTIONS, THE BROTHERS GRIMM) rises up naked from your bed and between your legs, any het male would be damned hard put to say no.

 Dracula, meanwhile, hopped a boat to England, slaughtered the crew, and just his very presence in London amped up Renfield's fractured mindset.